 Oracle provides the following IPS package repositories for Oracle Solaris.
 See also Comparing Repository Content Sources.

 The Oracle Solaris release repository is publicly available at http://pkg.oracle.com/solaris/release/.
 The release repository is updated at every Oracle Solaris GA release.
 For example, the release repository was updated for Oracle Solaris 11.1, Oracle Solaris 11.2, Oracle Solaris 11.3, and Oracle Solaris 11.4.
 Some FOSS updates are available in the release repository between Oracle Solaris GA releases.
-See FOSS in Oracle Solaris for more information.
+See Oracle Solaris 11.4 Bundled Software Updates in Freeware Available in Oracle Solaris 11.4 for more information.

 Previous Oracle Solaris GA release repositories are available as file downloads from My Oracle Support (MOS) and other sites as described in How to Copy a Repository From a zip File.
 For example, on MOS see Where to download Oracle Solaris ISO images and Update Releases (Doc ID 1277964.1) for GA repositories.
 The first link under each release section is a link to download the IPS repository file for that release.

 The Oracle Solaris support repository is available at https://pkg.oracle.com/solaris/support/.
 To access the support repository, follow the instructions in How to Install a Certificate and Key for the Oracle Solaris Support Repository.
 The support repository includes the content of the release repository plus fixes, including security fixes, that were made after the release repository was released.